IBM/migrate-app-to-openshift-using-ta/README.md

 Each column in the table is sortable.
 There is also a `Search items` box which allows you to filter out rows of data.
 You can use the `+` symbol to see only rows that match all your terms (e.g., `Liberty+Simple`).
 You can filter by complexity using the filter button.

-Clicking on your application name will take you to more information about the discovered `Complexity` and `Application Details`.
+Clicking on your application name will take you to more information about the discovered `Complexity` and `Issue Details`.
 For starters, the complexity rating is explained for you.

 ![complexity](doc/source/images/complexity.png)